 Like most teen-agers, you probably are quite active, with a demanding schedule including homework, sports, and other extracurricular activities.
 You care about your appearance and always want to look your best.
 To keep up with your busy schedule and get enough energy and nutrients for optimal growth and development, it is important to learn healthy eating habits, which means eating a variety of healthy foods.

 All teens should want to eat healthfully.
-You'll feel your best and avoid problems related to poor nutrition, such as iron-poor blood (anemia), slow growth, anorexia, cavities and becoming overweight.
+You'll feel your best and avoid problems related to poor nutrition, such as iron-poor blood (anemia), slow growth, cavities and becoming overweight.
 Eating wisely helps you to stay healthy as you become an adult in order to decrease your chances of later developing high blood pressure, heart disease, diabetes, osteoporosis and some forms of cancer.

 How many calories do you need?

 During your teen years, the number of calories you need varies with your particular body size, activity level, and rate of growth.
 For example, during growth spurts you will need more calories and will probably notice an increase in your appetite.
 On average, males 11 to 21 years old need between 2,500 and 3,000 calories a day, while females of the same ages need about 2,000 calories a day.
 You may need an additional 600 to 1,000 calories each day if you are involved in vigorous physical activity.
 However, it is not necessary to count calories.
 The important thing is to eat nutritious foods — even if you choose a vegetarian diet — from each of the food groups every day.